ansufw/coding-notes/language/ruby/README.md

 | _Gemfile_ | _go.mod_ |
 | `bundle i` | `go mod tidy` |
 | `rails new app_name` | `go mod init project_name` |

+# Class and Object
+An object is an instance of the class